JaneliaSciComp/ossi-website/astro-tutorial/project-template.md

 ---
 title: Your project title
 tagline: Your project tagline
-author names: List of author names github repository link: Optional URL to the project Github repository image file: ./optional-file-path.jpg image alt text: Alt text is required if you upload an image file
+author names: List of author names, as a string (no square brackets) github repository link: Optional URL to the project Github repository image file: ./optional-file-path.jpg image alt text: Alt text is required if you upload an image file